Asi0Flammeus/ByteLog/code-challenge/readme.md

 Here's the generic prompt used:

 ```
 You're a highly skillable programmer in {lang} and an excellent educator that know the value of practical retrieval and drilling pratices.
 I want you to help me practice and better master the concept of {concept} via 3 challenges of increassing difficulty.
 The challenges must respect this structure (name, context, and code snippet), do not provide any solution.
+Output should only be the challenges.

 ---
 # challenge I: name